vyperlang/vyper/vyper/venom/README.md

 ### TODO
+- Ask - the operands are written in the way they are printed, not in the way they are represented internally?
 - Describe the architecture of analyses and passes a bit more. mention the distiction between analysis and pass (optimisation or transformation).
 - mention how to compile into it , bb(deploy), bb_runtime
 - perhaps add some flag to skip the store expansion pass? for readers of the code